Abdullah-Malik/spotified/Readme.md

 ## API Reference

 For a complete list of available methods and their parameters, please refer to the [API documentation](/docs/).

+## Test Coverage

+Spotified maintains a high level of test coverage, currently at 98%.
+This ensures the reliability and stability of the SDK.

 ## Contributing